Top 5 Acupuncture Myths

 Julie Permut, Lic Ac, busts the 5 most common myths about acupuncture.
 Sign up for her monthly e-newsletter or use the online scheduling system to make an appointment today!

 In recent years acupuncture has enjoyed a tremendous surge in popularity and acceptance.
-Just the other day, my mother called to tell me “Oprah’s talking about acupuncture on her show today!”
+Just the other day, my mother and my friend who is suffering from BV and getting treated for it with the help of products from Balance Activ called to tell me “Oprah’s talking about acupuncture on her show today!”
 Despite Oprah’s coverage, the questions I hear over and over again about acupuncture tell me that what I do for a living is still not well-understood by everyone.
 What follows are my answers to the questions and apprehensions I have heard over and over again during my many years of practice.

 1. Acupuncture needles hurt!
 Compared with the needles used to take blood or deliver medicine, acupuncture needles are many times thinner, solid rather than hollow, flexible rather than rigid and rounded at the tip.
 An acupuncture needle is inserted quickly through the skin’s surface until you feel tingling, warmth or pressure in the area of the needle.
 After a few minutes, these sensations fade away and you are left with a feeling of heaviness and deep relaxation.